WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/trademarks.md

 # Trademarks

+## Using trademarks

+Always use trademarked terms as adjectives.
+Don't use trademarked terms in verb or noun forms.

 ## Possessive forms of trademarks

 In general, avoid forming possessives of company, product or brand names, regardless of who owns the name.